Faye Dunaway: 1967–1968: Early films and breakthrough

 Dunaway's first screen role was in the comedy crime film The Happening (1967), which starred Anthony Quinn.
-Her performance earned her good notices from critics; however, Roger Ebert of The Chicago Sun-Times panned the performance saying that she "exhibits a real neat trick of resting her cheek on the back of her hand."
+Her performance earned her good notices from critics; however, Roger Ebert of The Chicago Sun-Times panned the performance, saying that she "exhibits a real neat trick of resting her cheek on the back of her hand."
 That same year, she had a supporting role in Otto Preminger's drama Hurry Sundown, opposite Michael Caine and Jane Fonda.
-Filming proved to be difficult for Dunaway as she clashed with Preminger, who she felt didn't know "anything at all about the process of acting."
+Filming proved to be difficult for Dunaway, as she clashed with Preminger, who she felt did not know "anything at all about the process of acting."
 She later described this experience as a "psychodrama that left me feeling damaged at the end of each day."
-Dunaway had signed a six-picture deal with Preminger but decided during the filming to get her contract back.
+Dunaway had signed a six-picture deal with Preminger, but decided during the filming to get her contract back.
 "As much as it cost me to get out of the deal with Otto, if I'd had to do those movies with him, then I wouldn't have done Bonnie and Clyde, or The Thomas Crown Affair, or any of the movies I was suddenly in a position to choose to do.
 Beyond the movies I might have missed, it would have been a kind of Chinese water torture to have been stuck in five more terrible movies.
 It's impossible to assess the damage that might have done to me that early on in my career."
-Preminger's film did not meet critical or box-office success, but Dunaway retained notice enough to earn a Golden Globe Award nomination for New Star of the Year.
+Preminger's film did not meet critical or box office success, but Dunaway retained notice enough to earn a Golden Globe Award nomination for New Star of the Year.